edickie/bids-on-scinet/README.md

 poldracklab_fmriprep_1.1.1-2018-06-07-2f08547a0732.img
 poldracklab_mriqc_0.11.0-2018-06-05-1e4ac9792325.img

+## MRIQC

 So..mriqc I'm gonna bet (for any dataset with less than 20 subs) is probably run best by just sitting on one node in multiproc mode...

+Note: according to the profiling that is reported [here](https://mriqc.readthedocs.io/en/latest/running.html#requesting-resources) mriqc takes about 45 minutes and *most* of the computation uses one CPU per scan (i.e. one per run).

 Let's try it.

 code in:

 examples/sbatch_mriqc.sh